marcelamejiao/Password-Generator/README.md

 # **Password Generator**

 ## **This project is about building a password generator for an employee with access to sensitive data.
-This allow the person to randomly generate a password that meets certain criteria providing a password with strong security**
+This allows the person to randomly generate a password that meets certain criteria providing a password with strong security**

 * HTML and CSS file was provided and not modified.